Ford Mustang (sixth generation): Galpin Fisker Rocket (2015)

 Unveiled at the 2014 Los Angeles Auto Show, the Rocket was a variety of the Mustang modified by Henrik Fisker, a Danish automobile designer.
 The car featured revised carbon fibre body panels with a tuned version of the 5.2-liter V8 engine, said to produce around 720 bhp.
 The styling of the car was inspired by Shelby's and muscle cars of the 1960s and 70s, notably the 1965 Shelby GT500.
 Prices began at $109,100.

 Roush RS Models (2015–2017)

 The Roush RS models are upgrade packages from Roush Performance for the Mustang.
-For 2015, the standard components of each RS model include new front and rear fascias, new grill, driving lamps, side-sill extensions, a rear spoiler, embroidered floor mats.
+For 2015, the standard components of each RS model include new front and rear fascias, new grille, driving lamps, side-sill extensions, a rear spoiler, embroidered floor mats.
 Stage 1 vehicles also have a performance exhaust system, while Stage 2 cars get all of the above plus a set of five-spoke 20-inch “Quicksilver” wheels and Cooper RS3 performance tires.
 (The rolling stock was available as an upgrade on the other two models.)
 Optional on all are a hood scoop, window scoops, billet pedals, a ball shifter, Roush gauges and door sill plates.
 Stage 1 and Stage 2 models can also be upgraded with a reverse-sensing system and active exhaust.